wcamarao/pmx/README.md

 ## Selecting into a Struct

-When selecting records into a struct, you must provide a pointer.
+When selecting records into a struct, you must provide a struct pointer.

 You can handle "Event not found" with `pmx.IsZero()`.